OpenEthicsAI/OETP/docs/rfc/oetp-protocol.md

 ### Disclosure

-Disclosure, Ethics Disclosure, or &quot;self-disclosure&quot; is an application-specific information about the data collection, data-processing, and decision-making practices of a Product, provided by Product Vendor (an individual developer or an organization).
+Disclosure (Ethics Disclosure, or self-disclosure) is an application-specific information about the data collection, data-processing, and decision-making practices of a Product, provided by the Product Vendor (an individual developer or an organization).

 ### Disclosure Feed